streamingfast/firehose-docs/content/operate/guides/cosmos/syncing.md

 ## Firehose-Cosmos Configuration

-If you wish to use a configuration file instead of setting all CLI flags, you may create a new firehose.yml file in your current working directory.
+If you wish to use a configuration file instead of setting all CLI flags, you can pass it with a `-c ./configfile.ini` argument.
-You can point to your instrumented binary using the `ingestor-node-path` flag and this will start the binary for you.

 Example: